amine-crl/trade-app-crdb-multi-region/readme.md

    Start Services using Docker Compose to start the services.

     ```
-    docker-compose up -d
+    docker-compose up -d crdb1-us-west-2 crdb2-us-west-2 crdb3-us-west-2 crdb1-us-east-1 crdb2-us-east-1 crdb3-us-east-1 crdb1-eu-west-1 crdb2-eu-west-1 crdb3-eu-west-1 haproxy-us-west-2 haproxy-us-east-1 haproxy-eu-west-1 crdb-init
     ```

    This will start to create the below Infrastructure :
    - 9 node cockroachDB cluster across 3 regions -> us-west-2,us-east-1,eu-west-1
    - 3 HAProxy load balancers per region
-   - Frontend - Trading/Order Processing App React App
-   - Backend - node app
-   - Trading Account workload generator
-   - Trading Order workload generatro

    P.S -  You will see errors for trade-account-generator and trade-order-generator service, these may fail because CRDB will be getting setup.
 We will set it up in just a bit.

 - ### Verify CockroachDB is initialized

-  Check CockroachDB is running by going to `http://0.0.0.0:8080/#/overview/list` you should see 9 nodes.
+  Check CockroachDB is running by going to `http://0.0.0.0:8084/#/overview/list` you should see 9 nodes.
 But, currently this enterprise features are not enabled.
 If the DB Console URL doesnt work that means cockroachdb has not been initalized.
 Run the below command by adding container Id of any crdb node.

   ```
   docker exec -it <crdb_container_id> /cockroach/cockroach init --insecure
   ```